KBNLresearch/isolyzer/README.md

 No further configuration is needed in this case.

+### Note on pre-releases

+The above command lines will only install stable versions of isolyzer.
+In order to install the latest pre-release, add the `--pre` switch.
+For example:

+    sudo -H pip install isolyzer --pre

 ## Installation from stand-alone binaries (Windows)

 Go to the *release* page of Isolyzer's Github repo: